Moreland, Ramirez, Benintendi homer as Red Sox top Yanks 5-4

 Drew Pomeranz (6-3) labored through a career-high 123 pitches in five innings to win his third start in a row.

-Kimbrel posted his 17th save in 18 chances.
-He took over with a runner on third and two outs in the eighth, and struck out Didi Gregorius - but the ball bounced for a wild pitch and catcher Christian Vazquez slipped trying to corral it, allowing a run to score and Gregorius to reach.
+Kimbrel took over with a runner on third and two outs in the eighth, and struck out Didi Gregorius — but the ball bounced for a wild pitch and catcher Christian Vazquez slipped trying to corral it, allowing a run to score and Gregorius to reach.

 Kimbrel then walked Chase Headley before striking out Chris Carter.